-Microsoft is pulling the plug on Wunderlist – Check out these great alternatives
+Microsoft pulled the plug on Wunderlist – these are the best alternatives

 Pour one out for Wunderlist.